Satisfactory Academic Progress

 - The appeal request is for the current semester and is received after the semester’s mid-term.

 Satisfactory Academic Progress for Financial Aid Eligibility should not be confused with the University’s Academic Probation and Suspension Policy.
+Students can resolve both their academic probation and financial aid suspension with one reinstatement application.
+They do not need to submit separate appeals to be heard by each respective committee.

 All appeal decisions addressed by the committee are final and not subject to further review.
 Appeals will not be considered for prior semesters.
 Reinstatement of any aid originally awarded to a suspended student is at the committee’s discretion.
-Should an appeal be granted the student must meet the terms of the appeal and the policy to be placed back on normal progress and be removed from the plan agreement set in the appeal.
-Simply meeting the appeal agreement alone does not guarantee continuation of future financial aid.

 (Part B) Undergraduate Student Standards